Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Blue arrows show air flowing in, red arrows show how it leaves.

-Silicone Mask Strap with Quick Release Buckles – The majority of full face snorkel masks have fabric mask straps.
-They are hard to tighten, and they make the mask very difficult to remove when you are in trouble.
-The Libera mask uses very easily adjustable silicone straps.
-And at the bottom of the mask those straps attach with quick release buckles.
+Silicone Mask Strap with Quick Release Buckles – The Libera mask uses very easily adjustable silicone straps.
+And the bottom of the mask those straps attach with quick release buckles.
 Just push the round button and the mask comes off quickly and easily.
-Fabric straps on other masks also stay wet longer.
+Fabric straps on other masks stay wet longer.

 SEAC Libera silicone head strap with quick release buckle